Leadtype

 <out>/docs/agent-readability.jsonStructured manifest for host apps that need to merge docs pages with marketing, blog, changelog, or product pages.

-Group metadata still drives llms.txt sections, navigation, search metadata, and AGENTS.md, but site mode no longer emits per-group full-context files by default.
+Config navigation drives llms.txt sections, the sidebar, sitemap markdown, Agent Readability navigation, and AGENTS.md when present.
+Legacy group metadata remains the fallback for projects that have not adopted navigation, and still works as search/filter taxonomy.
+Site mode no longer emits per-group full-context files by default.
 See Evals for the benchmark behind that default.

 NameTypeDefaultDescription